Mick van Buren: Slavia Prague

+Cracovia

+On 15 July 2024, van Buren joined Polish Ekstraklasa club Cracovia on a two-year deal, with an extension option.

+Hradec Králové

+On 9 July 2025, van Buren signed a multi-year contract with Czech First League club Hradec Králové.

 Personal life

 Born in Ridderkerk, he was raised at local side Slikkerveer.
 His father Leo van Buren was also a professional footballer and he is a grandson of former Dutch international player Theo Laseroms.